anonymoussepaperauthor/More-Consensus-Less-Confusion/RQ3/README.md

-# RQ3 — The Limits: How Reducible Is Performance Instability?
+# RQ3 — The Limits:

 ## Research Question

-> To what extent is performance instability reducible, and when might remaining instability reflect limits imposed by the data itself?
-What does incorporating causal reasoning reveal about this limit?
+> Is the instability remaining after RQ2 the fault of the learner, or of the data?

 ## Two Sub-Experiments